Here’s how to stop eating and craving junk food

 The addictive carb foods;

-it is these foods which are less obvious when it comes to sugar and carb addiction; foods such as pasta, pastry, bread, rice, noodles, potatoes, fries, and chips/potato chips.
+it is these foods which are less obvious when it comes to sugar and carb addiction; foods such as pasta, pastry, bread, rice, noodles, potatoes, fries, and chips/crisps.
 These can be classed as ‘Bad Carbs’.

 Addictive junk food;